phil-works/address-finder/README.md

 #### Search Types

 - Rekey - simply rekeys the found address to the requestor.
-- Save for Game (coming soon) - Will store the key to be used by the requestor in a blockchain game.
-- Secure Private Key Delivery - Still in planning stages.
-The idea being that the private key would be transferred back to the requestor in a secure fashion.
-Likely the key would be encrypted and transferred.

 #### Text Positions

-Examples of text positions..
-Let's say we're searching for WINNER.
-Example addresses that are not real.

 - Front -  **WINNER**VTQA3TAZSCKPK5FYGIFZJAI6LOYDTPKMYMVTS6TWQHHWWQ5MT4LI
-- Any - VTQA3TAZSCKPK5FYGIFZJAI6L**WINNER**OYDTPKMYMVTS6TWQHHWWQ5MT4LI
-- Back - VTQA3TAZSCKPK5FYGIFZJAI6LOYDTPKMYMVTS6TWQHHWWQ5MT4LI**WINNER**

-#### Matching Logic

-In development.

-- Normal match - finds exactly what you're looking for
-- Mostly match - Finds pretty much what you're looking for.
-Example: WINNR or WNNER
-- 1337 Match - W1NN3R